Euphorbia silenifolia lonely leaf?

 Photographer: Judd Kirkel Welwitch

-The specific epithet, silenifolia, refers to plants of the Silene genus in the Caryophyllaceae family.
-The Latin for leaf is folium, suggesting a resemblance.
+The specific epithet, silenifolia, refers to plants of the Silene genus in the Caryophyllaceae family that show a resemblance.
+The Latin for leaf is folium, in this case long, narrow ones.
 A common name of silene-leaved milkroot was bound to follow.